 As an added bonus, its elongated shape often helps fingers appear longer and slimmer, a desirable effect for many.
 Oval cut diamonds look best in solitaire and halo settings but are adaptable to many different styles.
 If you want to amplify its sparkle even more, go for the Blake Lively style with a pave encrusted basket and French-set diamonds down the band.

-Ultimately, the oval cut diamond is the ideal choice for a bride who craves sparkle but still wants to be one of a kind.
+Ultimately, oval cut engagement rings are the ideal choice for a bride who craves sparkle but still wants to be one of a kind.

 Marquise Shaped Seduction